 LaunchRocket is an OS X Preference Pane to manage services that has been installed through Homebrew.
 Homebrew is an OS X utility that allows you to install tools, packages, or services like PHP, Nginx, and MySQL in OS X. With LaunchRocket, you can turn them on or off through OS X System Preference instead of using Terminal.

 WPGear is a collections of tools and resources for WordPress plugin and theme developers.
-You can find a number of debugging tools, plugins, frameworks, boilerplates for starting off your WordPress-base projects.
+You can find a number of debugging tools, plugins, frameworks, and boilerplates for starting off your WordPress-base projects.